gmazzap/OptionsStorage/README.md

 ###Restore from db###

-This task can be done in 2 ways:
+Restore data saved in db can be done in 2 ways:
  - calling the `fromDB()` method and pass to it the option name
  - pass the option name to constructor